vkokkili/NYTaxi_626/README.md

 #### 8) Create a chart which shows the average number of passengers each hour of the day

 We take advantage of the hour object within datetime.
 The code below generates: Total rides for a given hour and total passenger counts for a given hour.
-Eg: hour:total
+Eg: hour:total.
+This is similar to the wifi assignment where we did grouping and filtering

 ```python
 datetime = datetime.strptime(row[5], '%Y-%m-%d %H:%M:%S')